- Doing Business Here

 - Living Here

 Transportation options abound in Volusia County, accommodating people as well as freight via road, rail, sea and air.
+Discover commercial sites with close proximity to various methods of transportation which fosters economic development in Florida.

 Located at the crossroads of Central Florida, Volusia County is served by Interstate 4, which runs from the coast 27 miles to the west, and Interstate 95, which traverses the county from north to south for 38 miles.
 Major improvements are currently underway on these interstate highways and other major arteries.